frappe/frappe_docs/frappe_docs/www/docs/user/en/tutorial/prerequisites.md

 ---
-title: Before You Start - Frappe Framework Tutorial
+title: Prerequisites - Frappe Framework Tutorial
 description: A list of resources to help you get started with building apps using Frappe
 ---

-# Before You Start
+# Prerequisites

 A list of resources to help you get started with building apps using Frappe.